Volcanogenic massive sulfide - copper, silver and gold

 The Hungry Hill Mine is located ~2 km east of the main trend.
 A 15 ton mine sample shipment contained 0.44 g/t Au, 29 g/t Ag and 24% Cu including 2.4 m of 17% Cu.

-For more information feel free to download the presentation below, contact us through email or by using the chat feature.
+For more information, download the presentation below or contact DG Resource Management by using the chat feature.